liquidctl/liquidctl/docs/asus-rog-ryujin-guide.md

 meaning the fan may not start spinning at duty values below 10%.

 Speeds can deviate +- 10% from the stated values.

+## Screen

+The screen of the cooler is not yet supported.